 GeneCards Summary for RNF8 Gene

-RNF8 (Ring Finger Protein 8, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with RNF8 include morgagni cataract.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and SMAD Signaling Network.
-GO annotations related to this gene include protein homodimerization activity and ubiquitin-protein transferase activity.
+RNF8 (Ring Finger Protein 8) is a Protein Coding gene.
+Diseases associated with RNF8 include Morgagni Cataract.
+Among its related pathways are Cell Cycle, Mitotic and SMAD Signaling Network.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ligase activity.

 UniProtKB/Swiss-Prot for RNF8 Gene